 I use Propellerheads Reason for everything; sound design, music composition, stingers, bumpers, sound FX… Everything.
 Any style, genre…EVERYTHING!!!

 So Why Leave Propellerheads Reason 7?

-Reason’s a great program, even with it’s lack of plugin support and long over due updates.
-I stayed with the franchise because of the stability and work-flow.
-I know program like the back of my hand.
+Reason’s a great program, even with its lack of plugin support and long overdue updates.
+I stayed with the franchise because of the stability and workflow.
+I know the program like the back of my hand.